-I applied to the University of Northumbria as it was close to home and it offered a Part-Time degree programme.
+I applied to the University of Northumbria as it offered a Part-Time degree programme.
 I was interviewed and was accepted onto the Part-Time LL.B (Hons) course.
 I then decided that I would prefer to study full time.
 Dad, also my boss at work, kindly and generously said “go for it”.
 I was interviewed again and I was offered a place on the 4-year LL.B (Hons) ‘Exempting’ course.
 It is called an ‘Exempting’ degree because it is a 4-year course, not the typical 3- year, which incorporates the Legal Practice Course (LPC), the old ‘Law Finals’, subjects so the graduates who want to become solicitors are exempt from having to take the LPC.
 It was tough at times, a lot of hard work, but it was very fulfilling, I enjoyed it and it was good for me, but I won’t go into detail here…you’ll be glad to know!

 So, how did I do at University, you ask?
 Well, ok, sort of…got my LL.B(Hons) ‘Exempting’.
 It really boosted my self-confidence!!
 I didn’t pass all of the exams first time, I had to re-take some of them but re-take them I did.
 When I failed an exam, I picked myself up, dusted myself off, more revision, re-take and passed.
 I did ‘man up’ during the course.